hipe/tmx/zerk/doc/issues/024-stack-frame.md

 models, which may involve loading extraneous files. all of this is resource-consuming work that can be avoided in some cases:

-hypothetically for an invocation whose argument stream does not appear to have options but only a trail to a formal operation, *and* that formal operation does not have a "stated set", we *can* avoid this heavy lift.
+hypothetically for an invocation whose argument scanner does not appear to have options but only a trail to a formal operation, *and* that formal operation does not have a "stated set", we *can* avoid this heavy lift.